stepleton/cameo/aphid/README.md

 superuser privileges.
 This causes the PocketBeagle to boot into a mode where files on the root filesystem cannot be changed; instead, changes are stored temporarily in the PocketBeagle's RAM and are lost when the PocketBeagle shuts down or reboots.
-The separate filesystem for disk images set up in Step 5 is not affected and writes to emulated ProFiles will still be saved.
+The separate filesystem for drive images set up in Step 5 is not affected and writes to emulated ProFiles will still be saved.

 This step makes it safer to shut off power to Cameo/Aphid without undergoing the formal shutdown process triggered by pressing the power button.
-The root filesystem cannot be damaged by uncommitted writes, and changes to the FAT32 filesystem containing disk image data are frequently committed to the SD card.
+The root filesystem cannot be damaged by uncommitted writes, and changes to the FAT32 filesystem containing drive image data are frequently committed to the SD card.

 ## Technical overview